chenyuanpengcyp/chenyuanpengcyp.github.io/_pages/about.md

 ## 🔭 About Me

-I am **Kun Zhan**, Cognitive Intelligence Lead at Li Auto and Site Manager of the company’s new U.S. R&D Center.
+I’m **Kun Zhan**, Senior Director of Vision-Language-Action (VLA) team at Li Auto, as well as the Site Manager of Li Auto’s U.S. R&D Center in Silicon Valley.

-At Li Auto, I own the Vision-Language-Action (VLA) algorithm roadmap—directing perception, planning, large-scale model training, and vehicle-grade deployment.
-My work has advanced from end-to-end driving (E2E) and vision-language models (VLM) to the full VLA stack, and I lead world-model research that powers end-to-end simulation, synthetic-data generation, and reinforcement learning.

-My mission is to close the gap between breakthrough AI and everyday mobility.
-By translating cutting-edge computer vision, 3D perception, multimodal foundation models, and reinforcement learning into production vehicles and robots, I strive to deliver safer, smarter, truly autonomous transportation.
+I received my bachelor’s degree in Automation from Beihang University.
+I joined Baidu Apollo in 2017, leading work on behavior prediction.
+In 2021, I joined Li Auto to build our autonomous-driving technology stack from the ground up.
+Since then, our team has delivered a series of milestones — Highway NoA (2022), City NoA (2023), End-to-End + VLM dual-system architecture (2024), and the VLA framework (2025).

+Over the years, I’ve led development across the full autonomous-driving pipeline — from behavior prediction and static/dynamic perception to large-scale foundation-model research in world models, VLMs, and reinforcement learning.
+Our team pioneered the dual-system architecture that unifies large-model cognition with engineering reliability.

+My long-term mission is to realize physical world AGI — autonomous driving is only the first step toward more intelligent, dependable, and embodied AI systems.

 ## 🌟 Research Interests